Universal recovery maps and approximate sufficiency of quantum relative entropy: Main results

 The proof of Theorem~\ref{thm_explicit} consists of two parts.
 We first prove the statement for finite-dimensional Hilbert spaces $A$ and $B$ by employing a strengthened version of Hadamard's three-line theorem that is due to Hirschman \cite{H52}.
 By an approximation argument we show that the result remains valid for separable Hilbert spaces.
-Theorem~\ref{thm_monoRelEnt} is proven differently.
-Via Sion's minimax theorem~\cite[Corollary~3.3]{Sion58}, we show the existence of a universal recovery map that satisfies~\eqref{eq_strictMonoBound} for any finite set of states $\rho \in \D(A)$ (see Step~\hyperlink{step_1_1}{1}).
-We then show, by using the concept of an $\eps$-net, how this implies the existence of a universal recovery map that satisfies~\eqref{eq_strictMonoBound} for all $\rho \in \D(A)$.